percona/repo-config-docs/docs/installing.md

             If you have enabled another repository, the file name will be different.

-=== "Installation on Red Hat Enterprise Linux and compatible derivatives"
+=== ":material-redhat: On Red Hat Enterprise Linux and compatible derivatives"

     If you are running an RPM-based Linux distribution, such as Red Hat Enterprise Linux or compatible derivatives, use the `yum` package manager to install